wp-plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 2.0.4 =
+* Fix: PictureFill method now handles special characters.
+* Change: Performance boost for PictureFill method.
+* Change: Use PHP Simple HTML DOM instead of DOMDocument for PictureFill.
+* Update: PictureFill, from 2.1.0 (2014-06-03) to 2.1.0 (2014-08-20).

 = 2.0.2 =
 * Fix: PictureFill issue with older version of PHP